Despite a blip in 2017, the Orlando market has seen growth over the last eight years, hitting double digits almost every year.

-While this is impressive, it also highlights the boom–and–bust market conditions in Florida — when a recession lands, the state is hit hard, but it then bounces back just as hard when the market picks up.
-2020 will also see a slight step back in construction activity before increasing again in 2021.
+While this is impressive, it also highlights the boom and bust market conditions in Florida — when a recession lands it is hit hard, but then bounces back just as hard when the market picks up.
+This year has seen a small decline in activity as the effects of market insecurity have revealed themselves once again.
+2020 will also see a slight step back in construction activity before increases resume in 2021.
 Total construction lands in the $12 billion range, with residential accounting for half of this, followed by infrastructure which accounts for 25% of the total volume.
 Non-residential construction looks to be steady over the coming years and is expected to see minor increases moving forward before breaking the $6 billion mark in 2022.
-Private development is the key driver for the market, far surpassing public spending, and it would appear that a large portion of project funding is being received from out of state, including from Los Angeles and New York.
-Orlando has benefited from the influx of skilled trade, the numbers of which continued to increase in Q2, hitting a high of 87,000 workers employed.
+Private development is the key driver for the market, far surpassing public spending, and it would appear that a large portion of project funding is being received from out-of-state areas such as Los Angeles and New York.
+Orlando has benefited from the influx of skilled trade, which continued to increase in Q3 with a high of almost 90,000 workers employed.
 This has helped to keep escalation at a reasonable average of 4.5%, despite construction spending way above the national average.
 Overall, the market is looking steady and promising for the region.